-- Complete training in at least 2 different accredited training settings. - Complete at least 12 months of training in accredited training settings in Australia and/or Aotearoa New Zealand.
+- Complete training in at least 2 different accredited or approved training settings.
+Exceptions will be considered on a case-by-case basis. - Complete at least 24 months of training in accredited training settings in Australia and/or Aotearoa New Zealand.